 Like all dessert wines, you should serve Commandaria in small portions.
 So a Port glass or a similar glass with a small bowl, inwardly sloping sides, and a short stem is perfect.
 Alternatively, a Sherry wine glass is acceptable as well.

 Decanting allows the wine to open up and release all of its aromas.
 Besides, Commandaria bottles can contain some sediment, and by decanting, you can get rid of it.
 To enjoy its bouquet to the fullest, decant it for up to 6 hours before serving it.

-Store your Commandaria wine like you would store a Port or a Madeira: Put it in your cellar at cool temperatures, protect it from sunlight, and it will keep for years.
+Store your Commandaria wine like a Port or a Madeira: Put it in your cellar at cool temperatures, protect it from sunlight, and it will keep for years.

 Can Commandaria Be Aged?

 Commandaria has excellent aging potential.
 If you cellar it in the right conditions, the wine will get better and better over the years.
-You can age if for decades, even centuries.
-So if you want to leave your unborn great-grandkids something special for their retirement party, the dessert wine from cyprus is the right choice.
+You can age it for decades, even centuries.
+So if you want to leave your unborn great-grandkids something special for their retirement party, the dessert wine from Cyprus is the right choice.